In 'Facts And Fears,' Ex-Spy Boss Clapper Comes In From The Cold, Badly Chilled

 No wonder James Clapper always seemed so grouchy.

-The longtime spy baron became well-known during his stint as director of national intelligence for his profound scowl and sometimes Zen-like terseness.
-Now, in his new memoir, Clapper tells why: the tale of how the world — at least from his perspective — fell apart.
+The longtime spy baron became well-known during his stint as director of national intelligence for his profound scowl and sometimes-Zen-like terseness.
+Now, in his new memoir, Clapper tells why: It is the tale of how the world — at least from his perspective — fell apart.

 Facts and Fears